codeformuenster/swms-busradar-gtfs-realtime/README.md

 ### Kubernetes deployment

-You'll find kubernetes manifests for running this project in your cluster in the [Code for Münster kubernetes-deployments repository].
+You'll find kubernetes manifests for running this project in your cluster in the [Code for Münster kubernetes-deployment repository].

 ## Development requirements